voidquark/el_patching/README.md

 - `security` - Apply only security patches on target host
 - `bugfix` - Apply only bugfix patches on target host

-**I strongly advise visit blog post for detailed information and my recommendation. - BLOG POST SOON**
+**I strongly advise visiting the blog post for detailed information and my recommendation. - BLOG POST SOON**

 ## Requirements

-Only dnf must be available on target machine.
+Only dnf must be available on the target machine.

 ## Role Variables